Olavarry/react-app/README.md

 > extension .tsx is used to create components with typescript with React.

 We are going to create components based on functions, example Message.tsx

+Bootstrap CSS library will be used for providing styles to our app.